 Driven by a deep cultural curiosity, Fabio Biondi is a musician ceaselessly in pursuit of a style free from constraints.
 From his early development, guided by pioneers of a new approach to period performance, Biondi’s work has incorporated repertoire spanning three centuries.
 Biondi’s infectious curiosity and his determination to put music first mark him out in his quest for an ‘original language’, both in globally known works and in his commitment to researching and illuminating lesser-known masterpieces.

-In 1990, following extensive work with specialist ensembles including Les Musiciens du Louvre and The English Concert, Biondi founded Europa Galante, an ensemble which quickly became the foremost Italian period ensemble.
-Biondi and his ensemble have forged a reputation for “fresh, vibrant performances” (New York Times) and breathe new life into works from the Baroque to the Classical era, performing at leading international festivals, stages and opera houses including this season the Berlin Pierre Boulez Saal, Elbphilharmonie Hamburg and Wiener Konzerthaus.
+In 1990, following extensive work with specialist ensembles including Les Musiciens du Louvre and The English Concert, Biondi founded Europa Galante, which quickly became the foremost Italian period ensemble.
+Biondi and his ensemble have forged a reputation for “fresh, vibrant performances” (New York Times) and breathe new life into Baroque and Classical repertoire, performing at leading international festivals and stages including this season the Berlin Pierre Boulez Saal, Elbphilharmonie Hamburg and Wiener Konzerthaus.
 This season Biondi's residency at the Auditorio Nacional de Música Madrid includes four projects ranging from sold out solo and duo violin recitals, to concerts with Europa Galante and Ian Bostridge.